AkumajouHelp/westbound-script-auto-farm/README.md

 # Westbound Auto Farm Script

-**This script automatically farms items and sells them in Westbound.
-It includes features like:**
+This script automatically farms items and sells them in Westbound.
+It includes features like
 - Auto-sell when inventory is full
 - Auto-farming for quick coin collection
 - Optimized for no lag and minimal crashes